ChristopherKlein0802/CarbonAware_FinOps_Local/docs/project-summary.md

 ## 🚀 **Ready for Thesis Submission**

-**Your Carbon-Aware FinOps project exceeds Bachelor thesis requirements across all dimensions and is prepared for successful academic defense with outstanding grade potential.**
+**Your Carbon-Aware FinOps project meets Bachelor thesis requirements and is prepared for academic evaluation and defense.**

 **Next Step: Begin Literature Review execution** 📚